-Sabine Choucair, CWB clown and Clown Me In founder
+-Sabine Choucair, Clown Me In founder and performing artist

-CWB – USA returns to the Balkan Route, performing for migrants in Bosnia and Herzegovina, Serbia, and Romania.
-Some of the performances are planned for people with official refugee status, residing in camps.
-Other performances are for migrants and Roma people who live in temporary camps.
+In 2019, CWB – USA returned to the Balkan Route, performing for migrants in Bosnia and Herzegovina, Serbia, and Romania.
+Some of the performances were planned for people with official refugee status, residing in camps.
+Other performances were for migrants and Roma people who live in temporary camps.

 When people hear the word “refugee,” they often think of temporary displacement.
 In fact, in 2015, more than half of the world’s refugees lived in protracted displacement.
 The overall number of people attempting the Balkan Route dropped significantly from an all-time high in 2015, but many people along the Balkan Route remain stuck.
 They’re refused asylum in their current nation of residence, unable to move forward across national borders, and unwilling to go back.
 These people travel alone or with families, sleep in the woods or makeshift camps, and cross the border each night, only to be repulsed by border guards.
 They flee unspeakable violence throughout Western Asia and North Africa, and hope to find work and security in the European Union.
 The Balkan Route pushed further south in the past year, signaling migrants’ attempts to protect themselves against ultranationalist border policies and human rights abuses in some EU countries.

 Vlunchtelingenwerk Vlaanderen is committed to serving people fleeing war, violence, and persecution.
 By working with member organizations and volunteers, the organization raises awareness among the general public and places pressure on policy-makers.
-CWB – USA joins their Road to Connect program, with student researchers from throughout Belgium who’ve been trained in the complexities of migrant journeys.
-For this tour, CWB reunites with long-time partner organization Clown Me In.
+CWB – USA joined their Road to Connect program, with student researchers from throughout Belgium who are trained in the complexities of migrant journeys.
+For this tour, CWB reunited with long-time partner organization Clown Me In.

-David and Dustin’s airfare and insurance is covered by CWB’s members’ monthly January and February donations.
-Vlunchtelingenwerk Vlaanderen supports the clowns by providing some of their transportation and meals.
-Clown Me In provides airfare for Sabine and Ali (videographer).
-The rest of the direct costs are supported by the 20th Annual Portland Benefit Show.
+David and Dustin’s airfare and insurance was covered by CWB’s members’ monthly January and February donations.
+Vlunchtelingenwerk Vlaanderen supported the clowns by providing some of their transportation and meals.
+Clown Me In provided airfare for Sabine and Ali (videographer).
+The rest of the direct costs were supported by the 20th Annual Portland Benefit Show.